Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos: Limitations and Future Work

 While the introduced model and 3D reconstruction pipeline represent a significant step toward making 3D parametric breast models and reconstruction methods more expressive, accurate, and accessible, they still come with certain limitations and opportunities for further improvement.

 First, due to the lack of automatic landmark detection algorithms specifically designed for the female breast, our surface reconstruction pipeline currently requires manual annotation of six anatomical landmarks in a single image.
 Although this process usually takes no more than five seconds, once such automatic landmarking methods become available, they can be seamlessly integrated into our pipeline, enabling fully automated surface reconstruction.
 Furthermore, such landmarking algorithms would not only make our surface reconstruction pipeline easier to use, but also more accurate, as back-projecting 2D landmarks from just one image is less precise than triangulating landmarks selected in \textit{every} image.
-However, since no suitable automatic landmarking methods are currently available, annotating landmarks manually in every image would be very time-consuming and infeasible during daily clinical routine.
+However, since no suitable automatic landmarking methods are currently available, manually annotating landmarks in every image would be very time-consuming and infeasible during daily clinical routine.
 Therefore, we opted for a practical trade-off between speed, ease of use, and accuracy by requiring manual landmark annotation only once in a single image.
 Moreover, it is important to note that our current approach of back-projecting landmarks via closest point searches yields accurate results only if the SfM-generated point cloud is sufficiently dense.
-We did not encounter issues with this in practice, as VGGSfM is capable of reliably reconstructing dense point clouds, typically containing well over 5,000 points.
+We did not encounter issues in practice, as VGGSfM reliably reconstructs dense point clouds even from low-texture images, typically containing well over 5,000 points.

 Second, our model \textit{occasionally} struggles to precisely reconstruct the arms.
 This limitation arises from the fact that we did not model arms as articulated body parts, and the presented pose variability in the training data is simply not enough for the model to generalize across a wide range of arm positions.
-A potential solution would be to model the thorax as an articulated body by incorporating differentiable forward skinning into our model’s implicit representation, as proposed in \citep{chen2021snarf}.
-However, this would require a dataset containing 3D breast scans in a canonical pose, along with additional scans of the same subjects captured in diverse arm positions---data that is currently unavailable and also not easy to acquire in routine clinical practice.
+A potential solution would be to model the thorax as an articulated body as in \citep{palafox2021npm}, for instance.
+However, this would require a dataset containing 3D breast scans in a canonical pose, along with additional scans of the same subjects captured in diverse arm positions.
+Such data that is currently unavailable and also not easy to acquire in routine clinical practice.

 Finally, in future work, we plan to further evaluate the proposed surface reconstruction pipeline in a medical setting and a larger cohort, following common practice and assessing reconstruction quality in terms of breast volume and anthropometric measurements.